 River Idle

-The River Idle is a small river and is part of the Waterways of mainland Britain.
+The River Idle is a small river and is part of the Waterways of Mainland Britain.
 It runs for 10 miles and 7¼ furlongs through 3 locks from Bawtry Bridge (beyond which it is only navigable by canoes ) to Trent - Idle Junction (where it joins the River Trent (tidal section - Cromwell to Keadby)).

 The maximum dimensions for a boat to be able to travel on the waterway are 59 feet and 8 inches long and 18 feet wide.
 The maximum headroom is not known.
 The maximum draught is 2 feet and 6 inches.